Assessing Influential Observations in Pain Prediction using fMRI Data: Methodology

 \begin{thm}[] Suppose that the dataset $\textbf{Z}=(\text{Z}_1,...,\text{Z}_n)^\top$, where $\text{Z}_i = (\text{Y}_i, \textbf{X}_{i}^\top)^\top \in \mathbb{R}^{p+1}, \ i=1,...n$, has \emph{i.i.d.}\ rows.
 Then, the sequence of non-negative, discrete diagnostic measures $\delta_{[n]}$ defined in \eqref{balameasure} is exchangeable and thus marginally identically distributed. \end{thm}

 From Theorem~\ref{thm:delta_identical}, we next provide two relevant results of an exchangeable sequence of random variables in Corollary 1, which are the consistency of the empirical cumulative distribution function (ECDF) and strong law of large numbers (SLLN).
 The combined statements further strengthen the theoretical basis for estimating $\mathbb{E}(\delta_i)$ and $\Var(\delta_i)$ by the sample mean and variance.
-Its proof is given in Section 3 of the Supplementary Materials Part I.
+Its proof is given in Section 3 of the Supplementary Materials Part I (Zhang, Asgharian and Lindquist (2026)).

 \begin{corollary}[] Let $\delta_{[n]}$ in \eqref{balameasure} be defined on a probability space $(\Omega, \mathcal{F}, \mathbb{P})$, and let $\mathcal{F}_{\infty}$ be its tail $\sigma$-algebra.
 Moreover, let $\bar{\delta} \coloneqq \frac{1}{n} \sum_{i=1}^{n} \delta_i$.
 Then, as $n \rightarrow \infty$, we have \begin{enumerate} \item Uniform Convergence of ECDF: $\sup_{x \in \mathbb{R}} \vert \widehat{F}_n - F \vert \xrightarrow{\text{a.s.}} 0$, where $\widehat{F}_n(x) = \sum_{i=1}^{n} \mathbbm{1}(\delta_i \leq x)$, $x \in \mathbb{R}$ and $F$ is the true cumulative distribution function (CDF) of $\delta_{[n]}$.
 In particular, the discontinuity of the limiting CDF $F$ is permitted.